Vincent440/passport-mern-mysql/docs/README.md

 # M.E.R.N Passport MySQL

-React app with a node express server to log the user in using passport connected to mysql database
+Node.js using the Express framework with a React client application using MySQL to log the user in with passport with the passport-local strategy using a username and password.

-When I have time I will add more comments to the code along with post this repo as an example for future Passport, passport-local, React app developers.
+My intentions creating this repository was to learn passport, as well as create a good amount of _example code for others to help them create a successful user login system._

-__App heroku hosted application View here: [Passport-mern](https://passport-mern.herokuapp.com/)__
+__App Heroku hosted application View here: [Passport-mern](https://passport-mern.Herokuapp.com/)__
 ---

 ### Getting Started